eluinstra/ebms-core/readme.txt

 Remarks:
 -	Duplicate messages will always be eliminated
+-	Only standalone MSH level messages are supported.
 -	Only acts as ToPartyMSH, not as nextMSH
+-	Only 1 (allPurpose) Channel per Action is supported
+-	Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container
 -	Extendible to support other communication protocols
--	Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container, not to remote resources accessible via a URL
--	Only 1 (allPurpose) Channel per Action is supported
--	ErrorList and Acknowledgment elements as part of another message are not supported.
-Only standalone Acknowledgment and MessageError messages are supported.

 ===============
 Prerequisites =